Last updated: November, 2017

 On Difficult Content

 Often, Reviewers ask how to deal with content that is not their “style”.
 Erotica, horror, off-color humor, religious or political messages that you don’t identify with, and themes that you find distasteful make it hard to write an “unbiased” review.
-Hopefully, you are choosing books that fit your interests, and Authors are choosing Reviewers with similar tastes.
-But it’s not a perfect world, and tastes vary.
+Hopefully, you are choosing books that fit your interests in the first place… but it’s not a perfect world, and tastes vary.
 It is important that Reviewers take a step back and look at what the book promises to deliver.
 If, for example, the book labels itself a “comedy” but half of it could be considered erotica… well, readers deserve a little warning.
 However, if the book labels itself “horror” and has graphic violence that you find hard to stomach, try to look at the book through the lens of a horror fan.
 Are the scenes done well; do they serve a purpose?
 If the answer is yes, there is no harm in mentioning how intense these scenes are, but you probably shouldn’t lower its star rating because of your personal discomfort.

 What About Typos?

 5 typos in the course of an entire book isn’t worth mentioning.
 That’s on par with best sellers.
-If you notice one or two typos per chapter, you might want to mention it – either directly to the author, or as a short sentence in the review, along the lines of “there were some typos, but not enough to detract from the overall quality of the book.”
+If you notice one typo every few chapters, you might want to mention it – either directly to the author, or as a short sentence in the review, along the lines of “there were some typos, but not enough to detract from the overall quality of the book.”
 This should not affect your overall rating.
-If there were extensive typos (say 5 or more per chapter), or if the typos were large enough to get in the way of your enjoyment of the book, this should definitely be pointed out in the review, but it’s up to you how much it should affect your overall rating.
+If there were extensive typos (more than one per chapter), or if the typos were large enough to get in the way of your enjoyment of the book, this should definitely be pointed out in the review, but it’s up to you how much it should affect your overall rating.
 If extensive typos were paired with grammatical issues, inconsistent formatting, or other editing issues, you should definitely mention it in the review, and it should definitely affect your overall rating.

 Top Pick Nominations